MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 *Note: You can run Minecraft 1.16 on Java 8, though it is recommended to run the latest verison of Java the Minecraft server supports.
 But anything past 1.17 you are **required** to run Java 17 or the server will crash.

 To explain each of the packages we are installing:
+- Git: it a package for Git that I like for moving files around easily
 - Openjdk-#-jre: is the package for the Java software that runs the Minecraft server
 - Screen: is a package used by the screen software to run our Minecraft server as a background process.
 - UFW: is a package that is used by the UFW (uncomplicated firewall) that we'll use to lock down our Minecraft server ports